 These questions help you uncover the direct and indirect opportunities to improve your managers and thus your entire organization.

 Looking for more questions for various kinds of one on ones?
 Here’s a few other places to look:

-- Here’s 101 questions to ask in your 1 on 1s, which works best for individual contributors and peers.
+- Here’s 100 battle-tested questions to ask in your 1 on 1s, which work best for individual contributors and peers.

 - Having trouble building rapport? here’s 81 ways to build rapport even if you have age, race, gender, or other major differences.